MegaMan501/Supplement-Instructions-For-COSC-1436/Activities/Session 07 - Intro to Functions/Spot the Error - Chapter 6 - Part 1/FindTheErrors.md

-# Find The All The Errors
+# Spot the Errors - Chapter 6 - Part 1

 Find all of the errors in the two examples below.
 **Do not correct the errors.
 Just find them.**